Sign In Forgot Password

 Although Yom Kippur is an intense holiday it is nevertheless viewed as a happy day.
 Why?
 Because if one has observed the holiday properly by the end of Yom Kippur they will have made peace with others and with G-d.

-Fasting - One abstains from all food and drink from sunset on Sunday, September 24th from 6:30 PM until Monday,
+Fasting - One abstains from all food and drink from sunset on Friday, October 11th from 6:10 PM until Saturday,

 A Memorial Light is kindled on the eve of Yom Kippur in memory of a departed one(s).

-As is customary, provisions will be made for women to light candles prior to Kol Nidre Services on Sunday evening,
+As is customary, provisions will be made for women to light candles prior to Kol Nidre Services on Tuesday evening,

-September 24th to enable travelling to Kol Nidre Services without violating the sanctity of Yom Kippur which begins with the lighting of the candles.
-The final time for such lighting is 6:30 PM.
+October 11th to enable travelling to Kol Nidre Services without violating the sanctity of Yom Kippur which begins with the lighting of the candles.
+The final time for such lighting is 6:10 PM.